mramazzini/world/README.md

-# Max's DnD Wiki
+# Max's DND

 > 🚧 **Under Construction:** This website is currently under development.
 Some features may not be fully functional or available. 🚧

-Welcome to Max's DnD Wiki!
+Welcome to Max's DnD!
 This website is a comprehensive repository of all things Dungeons & Dragons.
 From spells and subclasses to magical items and lore, you'll find everything you need to enhance your campaign.

 ## Features